periodic/LD30/README.md

 * Goal: When both players are on goal blocks the level ends.
 There should only be one per map.
 * Ground: The ground layer helps define the base movable area.
 Any empty tile in the ground layer is impassable.
 * Impassable: Anything tagged as impassable is impassable.
+* Pushable: The items with this tag will be pushable by the player.